asciimoth/aaa/README.md

 $ cd aaa
 $ cargo build --release
 ```
-### Download binaries
-You can download binaries from the [github releases page](https://github.com/DomesticMoth/aaa/releases)
 ## TODO
 - More human readable errors
 - Printitg only frames delta to save CPU load